Kimo Proudfoot

 Kimo Proudfoot is an American director of music videos and concert films.

 Born in Honolulu, Hawaii, Proudfoot has directed videos for several artists & groups such as Fort Minor ("Remember the Name"), Soulfly ("Roots Bloody Roots"), No Warning ("Bad Timing"), and Jay-Z & Linkin Park ("Numb/Encore").
-He has also directed the concert film Live in Texas covering Linkin Park's appearance on their Summer Sanitarium Tour in 2003.
+He has also directed the concert film Live in Texas covering Linkin Park's appearance on the Summer Sanitarium Tour in 2003.